wiru/get-guides/README.md

 ## About The Project

+This is a group comprising the work of four people over a couple of weeks.
+The project was undertaken as part of my advanced immersive coding bootcamp.

 Get Guides is a platform that connects freelance tour guides to tourists🏃‍♂️

 When organizing a trip somewhere, finding and hiring a guide is currently the only step that requires going through some sort of professional service such as a travel agency or a travel consultant🙅